Anaphylaxis in the Skies – without your auto-injector

 Of 285 people who expressed interest in this study, 150 were chosen to participate since they (or their children) had experienced one or more allergic reactions aboard a U.S. commercial flight.
 This group answered the full questionnaire, and 50 of those individuals fit the criteria for having anaphylaxis while a passenger on a plane.

-“If you think about the circumstances: you have 50 people who had a fairly severe reaction on airplanes in the middle of nowhere, there’s a lot of risk to be taken if you’re just going to have Benadryl,” said Greenhawt, whose study appeared in the November 2009 issue of the Journal of Allergy and Clinical Immunology.
+“If you think about the circumstances: you have 50 people who had a fairly severe reaction on airplanes in the middle of nowhere, there’s a lot of risk to be taken if you’re just going to have Benadryl,” said Greenhawt, whose study appeared in the November 2009 edition of the Journal of Allergy and Clinical Immunology.

 As well, six of the 15 allergic passengers who did receive epinephrine required a second dose while still in the air.